MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 - **NTLM**: Could be either WannaCry or tools such as Metasploit, Medusa, and Hydra.

-To determine whether this is a WannaCry attack, perform the following steps:
+To determine whether the activity is a WannaCry attack, perform the following steps:

 1. Check if the source computer is running an attack tool such as Metasploit, Medusa, or Hydra.

 2. If no attack tools are found, check if the source computer is running an application that implements its own NTLM or SMB stack.

-3. If not then check if this is caused by WannaCry by running a WannaCry scanner script, for example [this scanner](https://github.com/apkjet/TrustlookWannaCryToolkit/tree/master/scanner) against the source computer involved in the suspicious activity.
+3. If not, check if caused by WannaCry by running a WannaCry scanner script, for example [this scanner](https://github.com/apkjet/TrustlookWannaCryToolkit/tree/master/scanner) against the source computer involved in the suspicious activity.
 If the scanner finds that the machine as infected or vulnerable, work on patching the machine and removing the malware and blocking it from the network.

 4. If the script didn't find that the machine is infected or vulnerable, then it could still be infected but SMBv1 might have been disabled or the machine has been patched, which would affect the scanning tool.

 **Remediation**

-Patch all of your machines.
-Ensure all security updates are applied.
+Apply the latest patches to all of your machines, and check all security updates are applied.

 1. [Disable SMBv1](https://blogs.technet.microsoft.com/filecab/2016/09/16/stop-using-smb1/)

 2. [Remove WannaCry](https://support.microsoft.com/help/890830/remove-specific-prevalent-malware-with-windows-malicious-software-remo)

-3. WanaKiwi can decrypt the data in the control of some ransom software, but only if the user has not restarted or turned off the computer.
+3. Data in the control of some ransom software can sometimes be decrypted.
+Decryption is only possible if the user hasn't restarted or turned off the computer.
 For more information, see [Wanna Cry Ransomware](https://answers.microsoft.com/en-us/windows/forum/windows_10-security/wanna-cry-ransomware/5afdb045-8f36-4f55-a992-53398d21ed07?auth=1)

 >[!NOTE]
-> To disable a suspicious activity, contact support.
+> To disable a suspicious activity alert, contact support.

 ## Related Videos
 - [Joining the security community](https://channel9.msdn.com/Shows/Microsoft-Security/Join-the-Security-Community)